jonathanvdc/smarthomeweb/README.md

 ```bash
 $ mono ./backend/SmartHomeWeb/SmartHomeWeb/bin/Release/SmartHomeWeb.exe
 ```

+__Note__: it is imperative that you run these commands from the project's top-level folder.
+For example, it is unlikely that running `mono SmartHomeWeb.exe` from `backend/SmartHomeWeb/SmartHomeWeb/bin/Release` will work.

 __Pro tip__: the server uses port TCP port _8088_ for all of its communication, so it can be killed by the command below if its process is accidentally detached from the current terminal.